Dobruja Plateau

 Its average altitude is around 200–300 metres, higher in the northern part.
 The highest point is the Țuțuiatu/Greci Peak in the Măcin Mountains, at a height of 467 m.

-The climate is slightly warmer and more arid than in the rest of Romania and as such, its flora contains some Mediterranean species.

 The Casimcea River and Taița River flow through it from west to east.
 There are several lakes, including some lagoons, the most important being Oltina Lake, Bugeac Lake, Mangalia Lake, Techirghiol Lake, Siutghiol Lake, Lake Tașaul, and Razim Lake.